srahman20/Top-Triage/README.md

 ## Dashboard (Security‑Focused SPL)
 See `splunk/panels.spl` for queries such as **Brute Force Timeline**, **Top Offenders**, **Recent High‑Signal Alerts**, and **Scan Heat**.

----

-## Security & Ethics
-- Use only lab environments you own/operate.
-- Do not brute force or scan external systems.
-- Mask or anonymize any real data before sharing.

----

-## License
-MIT